Adopting My First Cat & Helpful Tips on Cat Care

-A couple months ago, I adopted my first cat, Guster / Gus, from Woods Humane Society in San Luis Obispo, CA. My roommates and I never owned a cat before and we were thinking about getting one for quite a while.
+The question has been in my head for years: Should I get cat?
+A couple months ago, I adopted my first cat, Guster / Gus, from Woods Humane Society in San Luis Obispo, CA. My roommates and I have never owned a cat before, though we were thinking about getting one for quite a while.
 When we went to our local shelter to see what cats were available, we immediately fell in love with Gus.
 He was incredibly shy when we met him but he was so responsive to our pets.
 We were able to bring him home the day after.
 Follow his journey through his Instagram (@ThugsterGuster)!

-It can be pretty overwhelming to be responsible for another life so preparation is key.
-Here are some tips that I found helpful when adopting my first cat.
+It can be pretty overwhelming to be responsible for another life, so preparation is key.
+Here are some tips that I found helpful when adopting a cat for the first time.

-We started out with feeding Gus out of bowls, one for dry food and one for wet food.
+- Water bowls and food bowls: We started out with feeding Gus out of two bowls, one for dry food and one for wet food.
 Now we feed him with a toy so that he can be more stimulated.
+Knowing how to take care of a cat is a lot of trial and error, so be patient!

-According to Gus’ adoption packet, his previous owners stated that he did not like to play with toys as much.
+- Toys: According to Gus’ adoption packet, his previous owners stated that he did not like to play with toys as much.
 We decided to get a couple of toys anyways and found out that he prefers the mouse on a fishing pole, tennis balls, and cardboard boxes!
+Wondering how to get a cat to like you?
+Play with them!
+If you want to try it, go ahead and grab some catnip as well.

-Gus likes to sit on laps to we make sure his nails are properly trimmed to prevent any scratches.
+- Nail clippers: Gus likes to sit on laps to we make sure his nails are properly trimmed to prevent any scratches.
 Make sure not to trim the nails too much or they will start bleeding!
+This is an important part of grooming your cat, as well as preventing hairballs.

 What to expect